HeleneFabia/keyword-spotter/README.md

 [11-2020]

-- visualizing the audiofiles as spectrograms
+- visualizing the audio files as spectrograms
 - building a train and test dataset
 - building a baseline CNN model